-The Review of Disability Studies: An International Journal (RDS) seeks proposals for a special forum on the Crip, the Fat, the Ugly.
+The Review of Disability Studies: An International Journal (RDS) seeks proposals for a special forum on the Crip, the fat, the ugly.
 We are currently soliciting papers of up to 7500 words in length, including references and tables.
-The deadline for submission of papers is June 1, 2017.
-Papers should be submitted to the Special Guest Editors Dr. Jen Slater, Sheffield Hallam University email@example.com, and Dr. Kirsty Liddiard, University of Sheffield firstname.lastname@example.org .
+The deadline for submission of papers is July 17, 2017.
+Papers should be submitted to the Special Guest Editors Dr. Jen Slater, Sheffield Hallam University firstname.lastname@example.org, and Dr. Kirsty Liddiard, University of Sheffield email@example.com .
 Upon submission, please indicate that your paper is for consideration of the special forum on the Crip, the fat, and the ugly in an age of austerity.

 Papers considered for inclusion may take the form of academic and creative works, as well as reflections on international disability-specific policies, practices, pedagogies and developments.